bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 unstructured user assertion reference issued by the AS to the RC.
 We could put it in as an assertion type of "gnap_reference" or something like that.
-Downside: it's more verbose and potentially confusing to the client developer. ]]
+Downside: it's more verbose and potentially confusing to the client developer to have an assertion-like thing that's internal to the AS and not an assertion. ]]

 If the AS does not recognize the user reference, it MUST return an error.